-A partial list of artists whose work has informed mine over the years: Mark Rothko, Gerhard Richter, Eva Hesse, Jasper Johns, Robert Rauschenberg, Jay De Feo and Wally Hedrick, Frida Kahlo, Lucien Freud, Martha Alf, Dorothy Cross, Alex Grey, and SFAI art instructors* Tom Akawie, Julius Hatofsky, Carlos Villa, Franklin Williams, Bruce McGaw, Martine Jardel, Francesca Pastine, Hifumi Ogawa, P.K.
+A partial list of artists whose work has informed mine over the years: Mark Rothko, Gerhard Richter, Eva Hesse, Jasper Johns, Robert Rauschenberg, Jay De Feo, Wally Hedrick, Frida Kahlo, Lucien Freud, Martha Alf, Dorothy Cross, Alex Grey, and SFAI art instructors* Tom Akawie, Julius Hatofsky, Carlos Villa, Franklin Williams, Bruce McGaw, Francesca Pastine, Martine Jardel, Hifumi Ogawa, P.K.
 Kelly, Hadley Northrop, Ciara Bedingfield, Leslie Bauer, Amanda Haas, Nancy White, Johanna Baruch, Marta Sanchez-Vasquez, Maartha Lucy.
 Some are still friends who continue to inspire and teach me.
 My thanks also to Bob Hsiang for years of excellent art photography.
-Deepest thanks to my husband, family, friends, and patrons for all your support.
+Deepest thanks go to my husband, family, friends, and patrons, for all your support.

 * Sincere appreciation also goes to all those with whom I studied at Mt.
 St. Mary's College, Foothill Community College, City College of San Francisco, and the San Francisco Art Institute.
-Mara Freeman's Celtic workshops at U.C.
-Santa Cruz helped me immeasurably while I was immersed in studies of The White Goddess (Robert Graves) and ancient tree lore.
-"Moran taing!"
+Also, Mara Freeman's Celtic workshops at U.C.
+Santa Cruz helped me immeasurably while I was immersed in my studies of The White Goddess (Robert Graves) and ancient tree lore: "Moran taing!"